DataFire/Integrations/integrations/generated/gitea/README.md

   * owner **required** `string`: owner of the repo
   * repo **required** `string`: name of the repo
   * since `string`: if provided, only comments updated since the provided time are returned.
+  * before `string`: if provided, only comments updated before the provided time are returned.
+  * page `integer`: page number of results to return (1-based)
+  * limit `integer`: page size of results

 #### Output
 * output `array`